The Fundamentals of Optical Microscopy

 NOTE: This course is an ONLINE EVENT

-The Stem Cell Network, in collaboration with the Live Cell Imaging Laboratory at the University of Calgary, is pleased to offer a new course on the Fundamentals of Optical Microscopy, targeted to students and staff who are new to microscopy or want to brush up on their optical microscopy skills.
-Participants will be provided with a Certificate of Completion upon successful completion of the course.
+The Stem Cell Network, in collaboration with the Live Cell Imaging Laboratory at the University of Calgary, is pleased to offer the Fundamentals of Optical Microscopy course, targeted to trainees/HQP in the Stem Cell Network who are new to microscopy or want to brush up on their optical microscopy skills.

 By the end of the online course, attendees should be able to: